someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 ## Solve the problem

-Create a new tag on the affected resources with the correct key and the value from the incorrect tag:
+Now you can create a new tag on the affected resources with the correct key and the value from the incorrect tag:

 ```bash title="add a new tag to resources, taking the value from the existing tag"
 > search is(aws_ec2_volume) or is(aws_s3_bucket) and tags.CostCenter != null | tag update costcenter {tags.CostCenter}